Zero-Tang/NoirVisor/doc/make.md

 ```

 ### EFI Application and Runtime Driver
-To build a UEFI runtime driver, you should either install Visual Studio or mount Enterprise WDK. \
 Due to different EFI firmware implementation, most modern computer firmware does not support booting an EFI Runtime Driver directly.
 Therefore, it is necessary to build a separate EFI Application.
 In this way, modern computer firmware will boot, and the application can load runtime driver into memory. \
 After NoirVisor 7th Anniversary, the [EDK-II-Library](https://github.com/Zero-Tang/EDK-II-Library) is obsolete.
 NoirVisor for UEFI will be fully written in Rust.
 You do not have to setup `edk2` anymore in order build NoirVisor for UEFI.